KennyPeanuts/CPOM_Flux/lab_notebook/metadata/leached_litter_sod_data_metadata_22oct2015.md

     vialT0 <- c(4, 10, 19, 28, 1, 34, 3, 24, 18, 21, 14, 23)
     vialTF <- c(36, 30, 39, 37, 15, 12, 25, 26, 9, 33, 13, 5)
     temp <- rep(23.5, 12)
-    # pressure was not recorded at the time of the sampling, so I used what looks like about the average
     pressure <- rep(30.29, 12)
     time0 <- c("2015-10-22 09:36", "2015-10-22 09:42", "2015-10-22 09:46", "2015-10-22 09:55", "2015-10-22 09:58", "2015-10-22 10:00", "2015-10-22 10:07", "2015-10-22 10:12", "2015-10-22 10:15", "2015-10-22 10:20", "2015-10-22 10:25", "2015-10-22 10:31")
     BeginBuretT0 <- c(1.55, 2.425, 3.20, NA, 4.45, 5.15, 5.90, 6.60, 7.30, 8.00, 8.75, 5.75)